 The EAP can be accessed by an employee through self-referral or through referral by a supervisor.
-Human Resources and Risk Management Department will distribute information about the EAP to employees for their confidential use.
+Human Resources and Risk Management Department will make EAP information available on the secure employee portal and may distribute information about the EAP to employees for their confidential use.